wangbingbo2019/ENCORE-Cancer/README.md

 Table S7.
 10 biological data sets used to show the enrichment performance of cancer in different biological profiles based on the multi-omics neighbourhood.

 Table S8.
-The distribution of cancer neighbourhoods involved in KEGG pathways.
+Enrichment results of cancer neighbourhoods in KEGG pathways.